FreeSwitch / FusionPBX support

 --use-addmember value If 1, agent log-ons will be logged queue-by-queue. (default: 0)

---pid The PID file to write.
+--pid value The PID file to write.
 If already present, won't start.

 When setting up:

-• The 'queuelog' option should create a queue log file.
-It can be anywhere - you must make sure that it is the same location that will be read by the uniloader service
+• The --queuelog option should create a queue log file.
+It can be put anywhere - you must make sure that it is the same location that will be read by the uniloader service

-• The file 'events' is optional, but we suggest creating it so anomalies can be tracked
+• The file --events is optional, but we suggest creating it so anomalies can be tracked.
+If you add --allevents it will process and log all events being created on the PBX and not only the ones it needs.

-• The 'use-addmember' option will generate ADDMEMBER records instead of AGENTLOGIN - see ADDMEMBER.
+• The --use-addmember option will generate ADDMEMBER records instead of AGENTLOGIN - see ADDMEMBER.
+Currently deprecated.

 The database connection and the ESL connection can be checked using uniloader test postgres and uniloader test fsw-esl.